pauljohnston2025/breadcrumb-mobile/manual.md

 Tile Server Enabled - enable/disable the tile server.
 You may want to disable the tile server if you are using a templated url on the watch, and not using the companion app to host offline tiles.
 This will remove some notifications, and not start the tile server process.
 Add Custom Server - Manually configure a tile server for use on the companion app, this tile server will be added to the  'Select Server' dropdown.
 Select Server - Select the tile server you wsh the companion app to serve tiles from.
+Auth Token - will be used for any tile server that specifies '{authToken}' in the template url.

 ---